DHILIP201/Movie-Backend-Files/README.md

 EMAIL_PASS=your_brevo_smtp_api_key

-Start the backend server:
+4. Start the Core Server:

 node server.js

-3. Frontend Setup

-The frontend is built with vanilla web technologies, so no build step is required!

-Open index.html.

-Ensure BASE_BACKEND_URL on line ~1100 points to your local server (http://localhost:5000/api) or your deployed backend URL.
+(You should see a success message: 🚀 Secure Server spinning safely on port http://localhost:5000)

+5. Launch the Frontend UI:
-Open index.html in your browser (using an extension like VS Code Live Server is recommended to prevent CORS issues).
+Since the frontend uses vanilla web technologies, no build step is required.
+Simply open index.html in your browser.
+(Using an extension like VS Code Live Server is recommended to prevent CORS issues).
+Make sure BASE_BACKEND_URL in the JavaScript points to your local server.

-🗄️ Database Schema Overview
+🗄️ Database Architecture

-Users: Handles core auth (Username, Email, Hashed Password).
+Users: Handles core authentication (Username, Email, Hashed Password).

-UserProfiles: Dedicated collection for Bios, Avatars, and Favorite Genres to bypass strict temp schemas.
+UserProfiles: Dedicated collection for Bios, Avatars, and Favorite Genres to allow flexible updates.

-Reviews: Stores movieId, content, rating, and maps dynamically to userId.
+Reviews: Stores media IDs, content, and ratings, mapping dynamically to user IDs for secure deletion.

-UserWishlists: Stores arrays of saved media objects tied to a specific username.
+UserWishlists: Stores arrays of saved media objects tied securely to a specific user session.

-🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the issues page.

-📝 License

-This project is proprietary and developed by Mutex.
+Built with precision by Mutex.